rhenning/resume/src/professional.md

   for a client’s multi-store installation.
 We securely integrated SSL certificate and key management into each member’s store, at a cost and scale that would have been impossible using standard cloud-based approaches to TLS.
-Tech included Rails-API, Hashicorp Vault & Consul, PostgreSQL, HAProxy and Nginx.
+Tech included Rails-API, Hashicorp Vault & Consul, PostgreSQL, Opscode Chef, HAProxy and Nginx.
 * Implemented CI/CD tests for infrastructure and configuration management code.
 * Pair programming, code reviews, and mentoring of junior colleagues; Close collaboration with team leads and project managers of implementation teams.